nomad-nmr/nomad-docs/docs/getting-started/client-installation.md

 Using Cmder will make installation procedure on Windows and Linux machines nearly the same.
 :::

 The only dependency that you will need to install is **[node.js](https://nodejs.org/en/)**.
 Installers are available for Windows 10 as well as wide variety of Linux platforms including CentOS used by Bruker on their Linux workstations.
+Any feedback from attempts to install NOMAD client on an older machines are welcome.

 After you have installed **[node.js](https://nodejs.org/en/)**, navigate to the folder where you want to install the client.
 For example: